 - Water Access: Describes access to swimming area (not drinking water).
 Sites are coded as waterfront, water view, walking distance, driving distance or none.

 - Pets: Explains whether or not pets are permitted on site.
-All campgrounds permit pets but pets are not permitted in cabins, cottages or picnic pavilions.
+All campgrounds permit pets but pets are not permitted in some cabins, and park not permitted in cottages or picnic pavilions.

 - Universally Accessible: Describes whether the site is accessible via wheelchair.

 Campgrounds are usually laid out in loops with water spigots located every few campsites, centrally located restrooms (most with hot and cold running water) and coin-operated showers.
 Additionally, each campsite comes with a fire ring and grill (or fireplace) and a picnic table.

 - volleyball nets